 2015 Iowa State Cup participants -- Coaches and DOC's, Players, Parents and Referees:

-Participation in the Alliance 4 All program for 2013 State Cup, Spring '13 Competition is due on/by May 17.
+Participation in the Alliance 4 All program for 2014 State Cup, Fall '13 Competition is due on/by October 7.
 With this year's requirement, I'm asking for about 10 minutes of each participant's time.
 Whether or not participants have done this requirement at a previous State Cup,as the tagline of our program reads, this sportsmanship program is about practice.
-As I thought about whether to modify the requirement this year, I started by re-watching all the videos.
-Honestly, each is a good reminder of ways in which we can all impact sportsmanship at State Cup, so I landed on keeping the process as it has been.
-I appreciate your time and commitment to this initiative to increase the sportsmanship at our highest level event.

-As with previous years, I'm asking each participant, including Referees, to watch their respective online video, read their code of conduct and then electronically make their pledge to practice better sportsmanship.
+As with previous years, I'm asking each participant, including Referees, to watch the video, read their code of conduct and then electronically make their pledge to practice better sportsmanship.

 Parents/Caregivers, only one of you needs to watch the video, but all will be held to it.
 Players will need to submit their own pledge after viewing the player video.